scolapicchioni/spa20/Lab06/readme.md

 The `Add Product` drawer item will be shown only if the user is authenticated.
 After that we will add a divider and then either a login or a logout item.

 In order to do that, we will have to update the `data` function to return a `user` object  with a `name` and a `isAuthenticated` property.
-We will update this object during creation and at every change in route by invoking the `getUser` method of our `applicationUserManager` object, testing for a result and reading the `profile.email` property of the return value.
+We will update this object during creation and at every change in route by invoking the `getUser` method of our `applicationUserManager` object, testing for a result and reading the `profile.name` property of the return value.

 The `<script>` section of our `App.vue` will become: